 The Working Group on Women, Gender, and Health (WGH) was founded in 1996 by Harvard School of Public Health faculty members, postdoctoral fellows, and students interested in advancing the study of women, gender, and health at the School.
 In 2002, the school-wide faculty approved the Interdisciplinary Concentration on WGH.
 This concentration is now governed by a Steering Committee comprised of faculty members, post-doctoral fellows, and students who meet monthly to discuss ways to promote curriculum development and public health research and practice regarding women, gender, and health at HSPH.

 The Working Group—comprised of faculty, staff, postdoctoral fellows, and students—meets monthly.
-Everyone is invited to attend and a light lunch is served.
+Everyone is invited to attend and a light lunch is served at in-person meetings.
 In addition to discussing the administrative aspects of the concentration, there is also a pedagogical component.
 Students are encouraged to:

 -Chair and facilitate the meetings